adam-p/markdown-here/README.md

 1. Clone this repo.
 2. Follow the instructions in the MDN ["Setting up an extension development environment"](https://developer.mozilla.org/en/Setting_up_extension_development_environment) article.

+### Safari

+[Download the extension directly.](https://s3.amazonaws.com/markdown-here/markdown-here.safariextz) When it has finished downloading, double click it to install.

+#### Preferences

+To get to the Markdown Here preferences, open the Safari preferences and then go to the "Extensions" tab.
+Then click the "Click me to show Markdown Here options" box.

 ## Usage Instructions

 Install it, and then…

+1. In Chrome and Safari, *make sure* you reload your web mail page before trying to use Markdown Here.
-1. In Chrome or Firefox, log into your Gmail, Hotmail, or Yahoo account and start a new email.
+2. In Chrome/Firefox/Safari, log into your Gmail, Hotmail, or Yahoo account and start a new email.
 In Thunderbird, start a new message.
-2. Make sure you're using the rich editor.
+3. Make sure you're using the rich editor.
    * In Gmail, click the "Rich formatting" link, if it's visible.
    * In Thunderbird, make sure "Compose messages in HTML format" is enabled in your "Account Settings", "Composition & Addressing" pane.
-3. Compose an email in Markdown.
+4. Compose an email in Markdown.
 For example:

    <pre>
    **Hello** `world`.